ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 # AI Human Co-Labeling Toolbox (AH-CoLT)

-This is the code for the following paper:

-X. Huang, B. Rezaei and S. Ostadabbas, “AH-CoLT: An AI-Human Co-Labeling Toolbox to Augment Efficient Groundtruth Generation”

 The goal of the AH-CoLT is to provide an efficient and augmentative annotation tool to facilitate creating large labeled visual datasets.
 This toolbox presents an efficient semi-automatic groundtruth generation framework for unlabeled images/videos.
 AH-CoLT enables accurate groundtruth labeling by incorporating the outcomes of state-of-the-art AI recognizers into a time-efficient human-based review and revise process.